richardso21/resume/RSOresume.typ

   ("06/2023", "08/2023"),
 )[
   - Implemented CRUD logging into a backend PostgreSQL database and REST API to elevate user visibility of Tanium Server.
-  - Rapidly tackled 50+ Jira tickets within a 10-week internship maintaining a Knex.js and React TypeScript codebase.
+  - Rapidly tackled *50+ feature/bug tickets* within a 10-week internship maintaining a Knex.js and React TypeScript codebase.
   - Exercised test-driven development and data validation best practices using Jest, Jasmine, and Joi.
 ]